ItzLoonie/TownOfHostPlus/README.md

 The Trickster is an Impostor that cannot vent, but appears innocent to Investigator.<br>
 The Sheriff misfires.
 Snitch cannot find the Trickster.<br>

+### Eradicator

+Create and idea by Loonie<br>

+Team : Impostors<br>
+Basis : Impostor<br>

+The Eradicator is an Impostor that leaves no bodies behind when they kill.<br>
+In addition to this, they have a longer cooldown to help balance the role.<br>
+Whether or not the Eradicator can vent is up to the settings.<br>

 ### Imp